jeremytammik/voltage_controlled_relay/README.md

 - Vadc = Vbat * Rb/(Ra+Rb)
 - Vbat = Vadc * (Ra+Rb)/Rb

+The first test showed a significant inaccuracy.
+Probably a better approach is to pick two resistors for the voltage divider that more or less fall into the correct range and then tweak the software calculation values until the voltage reported by the Arduino mathes the real voltage applied externally.

 ## State Machine

 The relay states and transitions are managed by a state machine